MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 The following steps occur during local deployment:

-- Docker either builds a new container image or pulls an existing image from the local Docker cache.
+1. Docker either builds a new container image or pulls an existing image from the local Docker cache.
 Docker uses an existing image if one matches the environment part of the specification file.
-- Docker starts a new container with mounted local artifacts such as model and code files.
+1. Docker starts the new container with mounted local artifacts such as model and code files.

-For more information, see [Deploy locally in Deploy and score a machine learning model](how-to-deploy-managed-online-endpoint-sdk-v2.md#create-local-endpoint-and-deployment).
+For more information, see [Deploy and debug locally by using a local endpoint](how-to-deploy-managed-online-endpoints.md#deploy-and-debug-locally-by-using-a-local-endpoint).

 > [!TIP]
 > You can use Visual Studio Code to test and debug your endpoints locally.
-For more information, see [debug online endpoints locally in Visual Studio Code](how-to-debug-managed-online-endpoints-visual-studio-code.md).
+For more information, see [Debug online endpoints locally in Visual Studio Code](how-to-debug-managed-online-endpoints-visual-studio-code.md).

 ## Get container logs

-You can't get direct access to a VM where a model deploys, but you can get logs from some of the containers that are running on the VM.
+You can't get direct access to a virtual machine (VM) where a model deploys, but you can get logs from some of the containers that are running on the VM.
 The amount of information you get depends on the provisioning status of the deployment.
 If the specified container is up and running, you see its console output.
 Otherwise, you get a message to try again later.

 You can get logs from the following types of containers:

-- The [inference server](how-to-inference-server-http.md)) console log contains the output of print and logging functions from your scoring script *score.py* code.
+- The [inference server](how-to-inference-server-http.md) console log contains the output of print and logging functions from your scoring script *score.py* code.
 - Storage initializer logs contain information on whether code and model data successfully downloaded to the container.
 The container runs before the inference server container starts to run.

 For Kubernetes online endpoints, administrators can directly access the cluster where you deploy the model and check the log in Kubernetes.
 For example: